 I admit, I like bright, shiny things.
 I’m easily distracted and I often find myself drawn into projects and new business ideas purely because I get fixated on them.

-I am a serial entrepreneur.
+Some may accuse me of being a serial entrepreneur.
+Its me, I’m some.
 Admitting this is not easy, but as they say, recognizing you have a problem is the first step.

 James Carr, on his blog says “The greatest skill in any endeavor is doing the work.
 And for that reason, most people don’t need more time, more money, or better strategies.
 They just need to do the real work and master the basics.”

-If social media tells you it’s rubbish, well then you may have to go back to the drawing board 😉
+- Should social media tell you it’s rubbish, well then you may have to go back to the drawing board